NuevoFoundation/workshops/content/english/java-datastructures/hashmaps/examples.md

 <hr>

-A hashmap can store items in key/value pairs and you can assign those pairs to different types such as `String`s or `int`s.
+A hashmap can store items in key/value pairs and you can assign those pairs to different types such as strings or integers.

 As usual, to create a `HashMap`, you will have to import the HashMap class like so.